-Depression is a serious illness that requires both attention and treatment.
-Depression can do more than make you feel sad--it can make it difficult for you to take care of your family, your responsibilities at work and even just get out of bed.
-Although depression can be treated with medications called antidepressants, there are alternative treatments for depression that can be just as effective without the use of medications.
+But depression can do more than make you feel sad.
+It can also make it difficult for you to take care of your family, your responsibilities at work and even just get out of bed.